fireship-io/fireship.io/content/lessons/angular-ngrx-redux-starter-guide/index.md

 ### app.module.ts

 When importing the `StoreModule` the object you pass to it is important.
-In this case we give it a key of `state` (you can call it whatever you want), which will be referenced in the component.
+In this case, we give it a key of `state` (you can call it whatever you want), which will be referenced in the component.

 ```typescript
 /// ...omitted